Solar Power Incentives

-The following information focuses on renewable energy incentives for Washington State residents.
+The following information focuses on solar incentives for Washington State residents.
 For incentives available in other states, please visit the Database of State Incentives for Renewables & Efficiency, DSIRE.

-You earn 26% of the total project cost back as a Federal Tax Credit when you have for solar electric (PV) installed.
+You earn 30% of the total project cost back as a Federal Tax Credit when you have for solar electric (PV) installed from 2022 through 2032.
 Individuals use IRS tax form F5695 to get the tax credit.
 This incentive requires that you owe enough in federal income tax that you can take a tax credit.

-Businesses can take advantage of an Accelerated Depreciation (MACRS) over 5 years and are allowed to depreciate 85% of the cost of the solar system.
+Businesses can also take advantage of Accelerated Depreciation (MACRS) over 5 years and are allowed to depreciate 85% of the cost of the solar system.

 Net metering is a bill structure for people who produce some of their own power.
 Find out more on our Net Metering page.